zainabch123/html-twitter-challenge/README.md

 3. Open a Pull Request back to the upstream repo

 ## Instructions
-- Use the HTML elements you've learned about to so far to define the page content
+- Use the HTML elements you've learned about so far to define the page content
 - Use an external CSS stylesheet to style the page
 - Use CSS Grid for the layout and components
 - You should start *without* images and then add them later at the end of the exercise once the basic criteria has been met